My Purpose as a Mentor

 After returning to the U.S., I was stationed as the Director of the Dharma Drum Retreat Center (DDRC), NY, from 2009 to 2014.
 During this time I mentored hundreds of volunteers, visitors, and participants.
 In addition to holding group discussion/communication sessions, I also held routine one-to-one sessions to counsel residents individually.
 It was my role to assist these people in adjusting to a life of discipline, intensive meditation practice, selfless service, as well as living harmoniously with a tight-knit group.
 This experience of closely mentoring people helped me to gain a deeper understanding of the causes of human suffering and how to resolve them.

-To broaden my understanding of Western psychology, counseling, and therapy, and to deepen my experience in mentoring, I’ve acquired a master’s degree in Mental Health Counseling (M.S.Ed.) at Hunter College, NYC.
-I currently am a limited-permit holder of mental health counseling (MHC-LP), working as a counselor at a Behavioral Health Clinic in the Lower East Side of Manhattan.
+To broaden my understanding of Western psychology, counseling, and psychotherapy, and to deepen my experience in mentoring, I’ve acquired a master’s degree in Mental Health Counseling (M.S.Ed.) at Hunter College, NYC.
+I currently am a licensed mental health counselor (LMHC) in the State of New York, working as a PROS counselor at a Behavioral Health Clinic in the Lower East Side of Manhattan.
 The population I work are Chinese-Americans who suffer from severe mental illness such as schizophrenia or or other chronic forms of psychosis.
 This experience deeply enriches my understanding of the human condition and provides me the opportunity to serve and learn from my clients.